antonfirsov/docs/2020/03-Mar/Spark/DataFrame.md

 }
 </pre>

-Note that the `FxDataFrame` type represents the Microsoft.Data.Analysis DataFrame, while `DataFrame` represents the traditional Spark DataFrame.
+Note that the `FxDataFrame` type represents the Microsoft.Data.Analysis.DataFrame, while `DataFrame` represents the traditional Spark DataFrame.
 This is signified in the latter sample at the top of the program:

 <pre class="prettyprint">
 using DataFrame = Microsoft.Spark.Sql.DataFrame;